YingjingLu/Near-Mem-DL/src/README.md

 ##### Loading DL Models
 * DNN Confog: <json>
+* Load throughput for loading from disk Byte/s
 ##### Data IO
 Input (csv file, each trace is "," separated)
 * Time elapse of the request (in ms)